MACD Strategy

 - MACD Fast Line & Signal Line

-- MACD Buy and Sell Signals
+- MACD Buy & Sell Signals

-- MACD Whip-saws Fake-Out Signals
+- MACD Whip-saws Fake-Out Trading Signals

-- Generating Center Line Crossover Signals
+- Generating Center-Line Crossover Signals

 - MACD Classic Bullish & Bearish Divergence